busstoptaktik/geodesy/ruminations/004-rumination.md

 ### Problem #3: The abstractions

+(abstractions: architectural + conceptual)

 What are the problems

 How can we solve them

 How can we implement the solutions

-(TBC! - The unreasonable expectations are plentiful over at <https://github.com/OSGeo/PROJ/issues/1552>, but anyways: The operator architecture is modular, so why bulid a monolithic provider/resolver-arkitecture?)
+(TBC! - The unreasonable expectations/unfounded entitlement is smoke thick over at <https://github.com/OSGeo/PROJ/issues/1552>, but anyways: The operator architecture is modular, so why bulid a monolithic provider/resolver-architecture?)

 ### Document History